mikeedjones/prooflisten/README.md

 You can set the credential enviroment variables in an iPython console using `os.environ['GOOGLE_APPLICATION_CREDENTIALS'] = <credentials file>`

 You'll also need to install [opendetex](https://github.com/pkubowicz/opendetex).
-I found the default detex program found in the tex installation loses alot of the content from a tex file - equations, captions etc. Opendetex is much better.
+I found the default detex program found in the tex installation loses a lot of the content from a tex file - equations, captions etc. Opendetex is much better.
 Opendetex and detex both follow \include commands.

 # Useage